-I am always on the look out for easy after-school snack ideas for my kids, both savoury and sweet.
+I am always on the look out for easy snack bakes for my kids when they come out of school, both savoury and sweet.
 This one falls under sweet but, because of the oats, I feel I’m feeding my kids something a tad bit healthier than the go-to chocolate chip cookie (of course, I am in total denial of the sugar + butter content).
 This is a one-bowl, mixer not required, dump and mix recipe with the right balance of chewy and crumbly.
 The best part is it’s done in a jiffy and so delicious, especially with a glass of milk.

-Now, excuse me while I have another piece before the kids arrive from school!
+Now, excuse me while I have another easy snack bake piece before the kids arrive from school!

 1-1/2 cups or 190 grams flour

 1/2 cup or or 100 grams brown sugar